Why is our Human Rights Act important?

 After the horrors of the Holocaust, British lawyers helped draft the European Convention on Human Rights.
 The Human Rights Act brings that Convention home, by incorporating its freedoms into our own law.

 Those freedoms include the rights to life, to a fair trial, to protest.
 They are at the core of our democracy and require the State to take practical steps to protect people whose rights are threatened by others.

 Thanks to the Human Rights Act, grieving families – like those of Cheryl James and Anne Marie Ellement – have found answers.
 Disabled people like Jan Sutton have used the Human Rights Act to challenge their care arrangements.
 State bodies like the police have been held to account for their failings.

 In the 2017 Conservative manifesto, the Party promised to review our human rights laws once the Brexit process concludes.

 It seemed like a temporary halt in calls to repeal our Human Rights Act.
 But no sooner had we celebrated this victory, the Prime Minister threatened to rip up our human rights laws.
 We won’t rest until our rights and freedoms are safe for future generations.

 To receive any of the above resources in hard copy, please email firstname.lastname@example.org

 Pledge to Save Our Human Rights Act

-In response to the Queen's Speech in May this year, a diverse coalition of more than 130 of the UK’s most prominent organisations – ranging from religious and professional bodies to law firms, unions, environmental charities and the families of terrorism victims – publicly committed to oppose any attempt to repeal the Human Rights Act.
+In response to the Queen's Speech in May 2016, a diverse coalition of more than 130 of the UK’s most prominent organisations – ranging from religious and professional bodies to law firms, unions, environmental charities and the families of terrorism victims – publicly committed to oppose any attempt to repeal the Human Rights Act.